DevAtACAD/ACADIA2023/content/call/index.md

 Field Notes are an invitation for shorter pieces that may include provocative artifacts regarding the culture and practice of computational design: experimental ideas, behind-the-scenes, observations, brief narratives, provocations, and manifestoes.
 Submissions will be jury selected and published in the Projects Catalog and as a special feature on the ACADIA website.
 Select submissions may be invited to participate in a discussion panel during the virtual conference.

   - Submission Requirements: 800-1000 word texts max; images are permitted and image-based essays are also welcome.
-  - Field Notes Submission Deadline: July 12, 2021
+  - Field Notes Submission Deadline: July 18, 2021
-  - Notification of Acceptance: September 1, 2021
+  - Notification of Acceptance: By September 20, 2021
-  - Revised/formatted Materials Due: October 1, 2021
+  - Revised/formatted Materials Due: October 8, 2021

 ##  SUBMISSION TEMPLATES